If you’ve decided Sass is snazzy and want to learn more, I’ve gathered up some links I’ve found useful and hope you do, too.

 While you might not start out reading the Sass documentation, sooner or later you’ll end up there in order to learn more about a feature of Sass or its limitations.
 For example, after just saying earlier this month that I don’t do much theming, I found myself needing to create some themes for a web form and spent some time reading up on the !default flag.

 Thankfully, there’s more interesting things to read out there other than the docs.
-Two blogs I follow and recommend include Hugo Giraudel’s blog and The Sass Way.
-You’ll note some links from the former to the latter, as Hugo is a contributor to The Sass Way.
+Two blogs I follow and recommend include Kitty Giraudel’s blog and The Sass Way.
+You’ll note some links from the former to the latter, as Kitty is a contributor to The Sass Way.
 I also keep up with via Sassnews, a weekly email newsletter.

 If you like learning and connecting in person, there’s Camp Sass in the spring and SassConf in the fall.
 Some cities (like DC) have Sass-focused meetups, and you can also look on Meetup for general web dev/design groups that might feature Sass talks.